 The Southeast Asian inflected food at East Village newcomer Ducks Eatery is adventurous and playful without being overwrought.
 I stopped in last week to see what a meal of their small plates would look like.

-Entries tagged with 'south east asian'
+'south east asian' on Serious Eats

 Some call what comes out of the kitchen at Singapura "Asian fusion."
 While the dishes do draw on ingredients and preparations from a wide swatch of the continent, including India, Thailand, Malaysia, and the provinces of China home to the Hakka people, they represent, according to the menu, what's made by housewives and hawkers in Singapore.
 Singapura offers an excellent introduction into this multifaceted cooking culture.